 While the paints are drying, cover the work area for your kiddies.
 I used a sheet of wax paper for each child which helps to with clean-up and the craft won’t stick to the wax paper.
 I don’t like to use newspaper because of the black ink.

 Then place the items you’ll be using to create your snowmen in the center of the table.
 I made sure that I had the equal amount, colors etc. of everything for each child.
 Whatever makes crafting time go smoother.

 Put a glue bottle in the middle of the table, or you can use a paper plate.
 Put a little puddle of glue in the center and lay a few q-tips around the edges.
 If you’re putting out a bottle of glue, close it until just a little glue escapes when you turn it upside down.
 This will help keep the mess down and helps keep the glue from coming out to fast.

 Create an example for your kiddies to see, then call them to the table for some crafting fun.

 The girls started off very basic and traditional, but then the fun began!
-They were creating yo-yos with the strings and buttons, Kayden even did a hat theme where one hat was to big, the next to small and the last fit just right.
-Elizabeth wanted her’s to have tons of decorations on it’s hat.
+They were creating yo-yos with the strings and buttons, Kayden even did a hat theme where one hat was too big, the next too small and the last fit just right.
+Elizabeth wanted her’s to have tons of decorations on its hat.
 It was so much fun watching them, and listening to them chat and giggle.
-Of course there were a few little spats over who got to use the glue next.
+Of course, there were a few little spats over who got to use the glue next.

 Notice the different styles of hats!
 I guess my imagination runs a little wild every once in a blue moon.
 Oh.. heck who am I kidding it’s always running a muck.
 When the kiddies are done with their snowmen you can attach a string to the backs at hat area for hanging on the tree.
 You can also glue a magnet to the back for refrigerator decorations.
 These make great little gifts for aunts, grandmas, teachers etc. Don’t forget to write your child’s name and year on the back, this makes for great memories later.